Zvonimir Kožulj

-Zvonimir Kožulj ([zʋǒnimiːr kǒʒuːʎ]; born 15 November 1993) is a Bosnian professional footballer who plays as a midfielder for Polish club Sandecja Nowy Sącz.
+Zvonimir Kožulj ([zʋǒnimiːr kǒʒuːʎ]; born 15 November 1993) is a Bosnian professional footballer who plays as a midfielder.

 Kožulj started his professional career at Široki Brijeg, who loaned him to Vitez in 2013 and to Branitelj in 2014.
 In 2016, he joined Hajduk Split.
 Two years later, he was transferred to Pogoń Szczecin.
-After unsuccessful stints with Turkish sides Gaziantep and Eyüpspor, Kožulj signed with Bruk-Bet Termalica in 2022, but never made an appearance due to an injury picked up shortly after joining.
+After unsuccessful stints with Turkish sides Gaziantep and Eyüpspor, Kožulj signed with Bruk-Bet Termalica in 2022 but never made an appearance due to an injury picked up shortly after joining.

 A former youth international for Bosnia and Herzegovina, Kožulj made his senior international debut in 2016.

 Club career

 Early career

 Kožulj came through Zrinjski Mostar's youth academy, which he left in 2011 to join Široki Brijeg.
 He made his professional debut against Čelik Zenica on 30 March 2013 at the age of 19.

 In the summer of 2013, he was sent on a six-month loan to Vitez.
 On 24 August 2013, he scored his first professional goal.
 In January 2014, he was loaned to Branitelj until the end of season.